PARENTING + SELF-CARE

 For years I felt guilty about dropping them off at daycare early and picking them up late.
 Then as they reached school age they transitioned to Out of School Hours Care (OSHC) both before and after school.
 On top of that, when we got home the usual end of day chaotic routine began… snacks, shower/bath, dinner, make lunches, homework, cuddles, bedtime…

 Not only did I feel terrible that I didn’t have the energy or time to spend with my little ones to give them my undivided attention.
 I also ‘hallucinated’ that others would be judging my parenting prowess or lack thereof.
-I was constantly grumpy, exhausted and despite all my Super Mum efforts, definitely not keeping on top of everything.
+I was constantly grumpy, exhausted and despite all my efforts to be that unicorn Perfect Mum, definitely not keeping on top of everything.

 If you feel like this or can relate to my experience—take a moment to stop and be kind to yourself.
 Parenting is challenging.
 Working + Parenting is harder.
-Beating yourself up + Working + Parenting is nuts!
+Beating yourself up + Working + Parenting is just plain crazy!

 Here are three things I’ll share with you that helped me relieve Mum Guilt and be kind to myself, which helped my sanity simply by letting go of some pressure.